DecodeGenetics/Ratatosk/README.md

 **Is it fine if my input reads contain non-{A,C,G,T} characters?**

-Yes but they won't be corrected or used in the graph index.
+Yes but they won't be corrected nor used in the graph index.

 ## Troubleshooting